vk-cs/docs-public/docs/en/main/base/k8s/k8s-concepts/k8s-versions/k8s-version-support/k8s-version-support.md

 ## Kubernetes version support <a id="k8s-versions-list"></a>

-Kubernetes releases unexpectedly extended 14 months from the Kubernetes aaS release date from VK Cloud Solutions.
+Kubernetes releases unexpectedly extended 14 months from the Kubernetes aaS release date from VK Cloud.

 A Kubernetes Version Support Consumption Report will be sent out via email and in the Personal Account Observation Center 30 days before the support distribution rate.